The only true differentiator in the digital world is customer experience

 A Walker study predicts that “by the year 2020, customer experience will overtake price and product as the key brand differentiator.”

-In recent years, we’ve seen how long-established brands have quickly succumbed to a failure to respond to this shift in consumer expectations.
-The businesses that are responding are doing so by investing in technology that improves accessibility and enables faster, simpler interactions, 24/7.
+In recent years, we’ve seen how long-established brands have quickly succumbed to a failure to respond to the shift in consumer expectations.
+The businesses that are thriving are those that have invested in technology that improves accessibility and enables fast, simpler interactions, 24/7.
 We’re seeing ever-increasing adoption of cloud-based technologies and automated “human touch” customer support services that enable customer relationships to be managed effectively from anywhere, at any time.
 But that alone is not enough.

 Every department across a business needs to work together in order to deliver true customer-centric experiences.
 Intelligent Automation has the power to connect data, people and processes to rapidly enable businesses to do just that.

 How would your business benefit if you had instant access to a 360° customer view, customer journey tracking, predictive modelling, and sales and marketing insight data, all via one collaboration tool?
-This is a reality for businesses who have embedded technology into their business strategy and are adopting automation, AI and Machine Learning into their business processes.
+This is a reality for businesses who have embedded automation into their business strategy and are adopting disruptive technologies like AI and Machine Learning into their business processes.

 “By 2020, 40% of commerce transactions will be enabled by cognitive/AI personal shoppers and conversational commerce solutions.”
 IDC, 2017.

 Intelligent Automation revolutionises collaboration throughout organisations, enabling businesses to be more agile and deliver better customer experiences.
-Common business processes can be automated and siloed systems can be integrated to create one central source of data that can be accessed easily and securely.
-This enables businesses to interpret data effectively to drive the business forward and deliver faster, more efficient and informed customer interactions.
-And customer-facing personnel are better able to access everything they need to deliver consistent experiences in every customer interaction.
+Common business processes can be automated and siloed systems can be integrated to create one central data source.
+This enables businesses to manage ‘big data’ effectively to drive the business forward and deliver faster, more informed customer interactions.

-Get in touch today to find out how we can deliver an intelligent automation solution that will revolutionise CX in your business.
+Get in touch today to find out how we can deliver an intelligent automation solution that will revolutionise your customer experience.